CISI Insurance Policy Details

 • To learn whether medications that you are taking with are legal in the host country.

-• To locate U.S.-standard hospitals or English-speaking doctors or specialists in the host country.
+• To locate hospitals, English-speaking doctors, or specialists in the host country.

 • When on-going treatment for a medical issue is prescribed.